 Good old hole punches and Zigzag scissors give my paper edges a decorative quality.
 Now I am on the search for more cutting tools!

-Enough of the butterfly motif and time to create a design requested for a man.
-Wanted something abstract, funky and for a man who loves jazz.
-JAZZ HANDS expresses perfectly a moving gesture with its twirl of orange paper.
+After the butterfly motif, I was ready for a new challenge.
+A design requested for a man, something abstract and funky.
+'JAZZ HANDS' was born, expressing a moving gesture with its twirl of orange paper.
 Trained in both Jazz & Contemporary dance, the JAZZ HANDS has a history within the music, dance & theatre world.
-To read more about Jazz Hands history...
+Creating unique designs like this is what makes this craft so satisfying and rewarding.

-My very first pop up was the flower design which came from watching this video instruction below.
-There are several versions of it on Youtube:
+My very first pop-up was the flower design which came from watching this video instruction below.
+There are several versions of it on YouTube:

 No comments :